raymanitis/rm-ownableshops/README.md

 ## ✨ Features

-- **Shop Ownership**: players can purchase and fully own shops
+- **Player Shop Ownership** – players can buy and own shops across the map
-- **Business Management**: set custom prices, manage stock, and handle staff
+- **Business Management** – owners can set prices, manage stock, and control access
-- **Discord Logging**: track shop purchases, sales, and activity directly in Discord
+- **Discord Logging** – all shop activity (purchases, sales, transfers) logged to Discord for easy tracking
+- **Blacklisted Items** – prevent certain items from being sold in ownable shops
+- **Sell Shops for %** – players can sell their shops back for a configurable percentage of the purchase price
+- **Max Shops per Player** – set a limit on how many shops a single player can own
-- **Localization**: multi-language support with easily customizable locale files
+- **Localization Support** – multi-language support with customizable locale files
-- **Persistent Data**: shop ownership and settings saved across restarts

 ---